kevertje22/zmk-sofle/README.md

 * NOTE: I can use git actions to build the firmware, AND to draw the new layout (will be shown below)

+* NOTE: draw.yaml workflow seems to not always take the most recent pushed code from the branch I specified.

 I will probably create branches to try out different layouts. specifically, I will try to reproduce a miryoku layout.
 I might want to use miryoku's fork to build a ready made layout. and then copy it here (and update it to reflect the different